ahpnils/manynodes/README.md

  * the (Linux) base image to create the guests from ;
  * the disk size ;
  * the second disk size ;
+ * a list of commands run at first boot ;
  * a user name and a group, with password and an (optional) authorized public ssh key.